SystemsCyber/UTHP/PRU Programming/README.md

 ### Enable the PRU output

 Each pin on the BB has multiple modes.
-In the case of our simple blinky, we're expecting pin 27 on the P9 header to be used for PRU output.
+In the case of our LED blink, we're expecting pin 27 on the P9 header to be used for PRU output.
 From the PRU's point of view this is PRU0, register R30 bit 5, but to the BeagleBone it's P9_27.
-You will find all these pin mappings here.
 To enable it, you will need to execute the following:
 ```bash
 config-pin P9_27 pruout
 ```